 While the distillate is cooling weigh a clean dry vial and cap or small beaker and record the mass.
-Rinse a 25 mL pipet thoroughly with deionized water.
+Obtain a 20 or 25 mL pipet (each partner should have a vial or small beaker and each partner must use a different volume) and rinse it thoroughly with deionized water.
 Draw distillate into the pipet until the bulb is about one-third full.
-Rinse all parts of the pipet with the distillate and return it to the distillate in the flask.
+Rinse all parts of the pipet with the distillate and return the it to the distillate in the flask.
 You don't want to discard any alcohol at this point.
 Rinse the pipet a second time with distillate and return it to the flask.
-Pipet 25 mL of distillate into the weighed vial and cap the vial, or into a weighed small beaker.
-Weigh the vial or beaker and its contents and record the mass.
+Pipet 20 or 25 mL of distillate (depending on the volume of your pipet) into the weighed vial and cap the vial or into a small beaker.
+Weigh the vial or beaker and contents and record the mass.
+If your density and your partner's don't agree within 0.005 g/ mL repeat the procedure.
+When you have two densities that agree, record your partner's density and average them.
 Determine the percent alcohol to 0.1 % from the table of densities.